earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire06-modis-data-in-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire06-modis-data-in-R/diff-nbr-modis-1.png" title="dnbr plotted using MODIS data for the Cold Springs fire." alt="dnbr plotted using MODIS data for the Cold Springs fire." width="90%" />

-Finally calculate summary stats of how many pixels fall into each severity class.
+Finally calculate summary stats of how many pixels fall into each severity class like you did for the landsat data.

 ```r